PaulVincent707/Recursion-TOH/README.md

     }
 ~~~~

-The next method we will add if used to display a single frame of our animation of disk movment.  here we are using the Java
+The next method we will add if used to display a single frame of our animation of disk movement.  here we are using the Java
 Graphics class to create the disks and rods using fillroundRect and fillRect methods.
 Each disc is numbered using drawString.

 Add the following code to your file.